2008 Detroit Lions season: Week 2: vs. Green Bay Packers

 Hoping to rebound from their road loss to the Falcons, the Lions played their Week 2 home opener against their NFC North rival, the Green Bay Packers.
-For the second week in a row, they faced a team with a quarterback who was playing their first game as an official starter, this time being Aaron Rodgers, who took over after Brett Favre was traded to the Jets in the off-season.
+For the second week in a row, they faced a team with a quarterback who was playing their first game as an official starter, this time being Aaron Rodgers, who took over after Brett Favre was traded to the New York Jets in the off-season.

 Detroit started by trailing 21–0 for the second week in a row.
 Packers QB Rodgers dominated the first half, completing a 9-yard TD pass to WR James Jones in the first quarter, a 2-yard TD pass to WR Donald Driver and a 29-yard TD pass to WR Jordy Nelson in the second quarter.
 Detroit closed out the first half with kicker Jason Hanson nailing a 38-yard field goal.

 In the third quarter, the Lions started hacking away at Green Bay's lead, as Hanson kicked a field goal for 49 yards.
 A sack-fumble by Rodgers was recovered by Dewayne White, leading to a 53-yard field goal by Hanson.
 Mason Crosby added to Green Bay's lead with a 25-yard field goal, and went on to kick another field goal for 39 yards in the fourth quarter.
-Detroit kept clawing away at the Pack's lead, as QB Jon Kitna completed a 38-yard TD pass to WR Calvin Johnson, Johnson's first touchdown of the season.
+Detroit kept clawing away at the Packers' lead, as QB Jon Kitna completed a 38-yard TD pass to WR Calvin Johnson, Johnson's first touchdown of the season.
 The Lions earned a safety when a snap to Packers punter Derrick Frost went high, and through the back of his end zone.

 The Lions took the lead on another Kitna pass to Calvin Johnson, this time for 47 yards, and seemed poised for a win in their home opener.
 However, Green Bay rebounded with several key defensive plays to reclaim the game.
 Kitna threw three consecutive interceptions in the fourth quarter that led to scoring plays.
 The first led to a 19-yard TD run by Brandon Jackson.
 The second and third were pick-six plays: CB Charles Woodson returned one 41 yards for a touchdown, and safety Nick Collins returned the other for a 42-yard touchdown.